 For each of my 3 kids, I’ve always wondered how I would know when they were ready for solid food.
-Each baby has been interested at different times but all have given me the same clues as to when.
-Since they have all been breastfed I also wanted to know that the food they started with was nutritious since it’s replacing a part of that “liquid gold” also known as breastmilk!
+Each baby has been interested at different times but all have given me the same clues they are ready to try solids.
+Since they have all been breastfed it’s been important to me to know that the food they started with was nutritious since it’s replacing a part of that “liquid gold” also known as breastmilk!
 See what baby led weaning foods we have used and how to know if your baby is ready.

 This post contains affiliate links.